faosorios/fastmatrix/README.md

 * Power method to compute the dominant eigenvalue and its associated eigenvector.
 * Ridge estimation for linear regression.
 * Routines to compute measures of multivariate skewness and kurtosis proposed by Mardia (1970).
+* Routine for the computation of the mediancenter (or geometric median) of multivariate data.
 * Sherman-Morrison formula.
 * Sweep operator for symmetric matrices.
 * vec and vech operators to handle rectangular and square matrices.